RichLewis007/Make-Gist-List/README.md

 > **Automatically generate and maintain a markdown list of all your public GitHub gists**

-A simple, lightweight Python script that fetches your public GitHub gists and creates a beautifully formatted markdown table.
+A simple, lightweight Python script that fetches your public GitHub gists and creates an easy to read markdown table.
 Perfect for maintaining an up-to-date index of your code snippets, utilities, and examples.

 ## <img src="assets/icons/sparkle.svg" alt="Features" width="20" height="20" style="vertical-align: middle;"> Features